Enzo Test Suite¶

 What to do if you fix a bug in Enzo¶

 It’s inevitable that bugs will be found in Enzo, and that some of those bugs will affect the actual simulation results (and thus the test problems used in the problem suite).
+If you fix a bug that results in a change to some or all of the test problems, the gold standard solutions will need to be updated.
 Here is the procedure for doing so:

 2. Visually inspect the failed solutions, to ensure that your new version is actually producing the correct results!